Rohan-s18/CSDS338_Lab/README.md

 # CSDS 338: Intro to Operating Systems Lab
 ## Author: Rohan Singh (TA CSDS 338)

-Repository for the CSDS 338 (Intro to Operating Systems) Lab for Case Western Reserve University.
+Repository for the CSDS 338 (Intro to Operating Systems) Lab for Case Western Reserve University for Spring 2023.
 The lab component includes modules for the **C Programming Language, Linux CLI tutorials and Bash Scripts**.
 The main objective of this lab is to make students proficient in C and Bash by the end of the semester. **This lab is completely optional and you can pace the modules based on your own preference.**

 These modules (not to be confused with C modules) will have their own README files that will contain additional details about the indiviadual files within the modules and will have links to external resources that you might find useful.
 You can pace these modules based on your own comfort level.